-We found that 59% of the analyzed vehicles can economically be replaced with an equivalent EV and that on average a fleet would save $\leq 9,508$ per vehicle, over a seven-year lifespan.
-This includes saving an average of $\leq 6,153$ per vehicle on fuel alone.
+We found that 59% of the analysed vehicles can economically be replaced with an equivalent EV and that on average a fleet would save £7,960 per vehicle over a seven-year lifespan.
+This includes saving an average of £5,152 per vehicle on fuel alone.